Mayin/plantstation/docs/readme.md

 ### Conclusion
 Setting up a logging pipeline is a common base from which many tools are built.
 Using a garden, or something similar as the origin of this data, provides an alternative to the usual web app exhaust typically logged.
 Equally interesting outputs can be explored as well and my intent is to explore these in future posts.

-Thait is it; thanks for reading.
+That is it; thanks for reading.
 All the code for this post is in the repo.